Molly Yeh: Personal life

 In 2014, Yeh married fellow Juilliard music major Nick Hagen a year after the couple moved to East Grand Forks, Minnesota where Hagen is a fifth-generation farmer.

-In November 2018, Yeh announced that she and her husband were expecting their first child.
-On March 30, 2019, Yeh gave birth to a daughter named after her husband's great-great-grandfather (who started the Hagen farm) and her own great-great-grandfather.
-In September 2021, Yeh announced she and her husband were expecting their second child in February 2022.
-Their second daughter was born on February 20, 2022.
+In 2019, Yeh gave birth to a daughter named after her and husband's family members of past generations.
+Yeh and her husband's second daughter was born in 2022.
 Her name was suggested by the director of photography for Girl Meets Farm.